Darby Creek (Pennsylvania): After 1900

 After World War II, residential development continued to expand in the watershed of Darby Creek.
 The automobile replaced railroads as the dominant form of transportation, and it allowed workers to live farther from their places of employment.
 As a result, the population of Springfield Township more than doubled between 1950 and 1960.
 The Tinicum Wildlife Preserve was established in 1955 after the Gulf Oil Corporation donated a diked impoundment on the creek to the City of Philadelphia.
 Local resident Jean Diehl started a grassroots campaign to preserve the marsh in 1969, and Two Studies of Tinicum Marsh was published the following year which demonstrated the ecological importance of the marsh.
 The Folcroft Landfill and the Clearview Landfill operated along the creek between the 1950s and the 1970s before closing in the mid 1970s.
 The former is on the west bank of the creek and the latter is on the east bank.
 They supposedly accepted municipal waste, demolition waste, and medical waste.
 A number of businesses operated at the site of the Clearview Landfill after its closing.

-On September 16, 1999, Hurricane Floyd struck Pennsylvania.
-Upper Darby Township received seven inches of rainfall, causing massive flooding in Darby Creek.
-Forty-three homes were deemed uninhabitable in Darby and were purchased by the Borough.
+On September 16, 1999, when Hurricane Floyd struck Pennsylvania, Upper Darby Township received seven inches of rainfall, causing massive flooding in Darby Creek.
+Forty-three homes were deemed uninhabitable in Darby and were purchased by the borough.
 They were demolished in 2000 and the open space was converted into John Bartram Memorial Park in honor of the botanist and Darby native.
 In Springfield Township, Rolling Green Park was expanded when six homes were ravaged by the hurricane and had to be demolished.

 A number of studies have been carried out on the creek and its watershed.
 These include the Darby Creek Stream Valley Park Master Plan in 1987 and the Greenway Plan for the Darby Creek Watershed in 2011.
 A $1047 Pennsylvania Growing Greener grant was given to Delco Anglers and Conservationists for riparian restoration on Darby Creek.
-Another Growing Greener grant, this one for $68,225, was given to Marple Township for a streambank stabilization project on the creek.
+Another Growing Greener grant, this one for $68,225, was awarded to Marple Township for a streambank stabilization project on the creek.
 Additionally, a $1000 grant from the Pennsylvania Watershed Restoration Assistance Program was given to Delco Anglers and Conservationists for riparian improvement of the creek and several other creeks.
 In 1997, a $60,000 grant was given to the Darby Creek Valley Association and DelCo Anglers and Conservationists for developing a conservation plan.
 The grant was provided by the Pennsylvania Department of Conservation and Natural Resources.
 The Darby Creek Valley Association is an organization whose purpose is to preserve and improve the creek's watershed.
 It has approximately 100 members.